 New measles case

-SA Health is urging anyone who is not fully immunised or who was in the locations listed below to be alert for symptoms over the next few weeks and to see a doctor if they become ill.
+SA Health is urging anyone who isn’t fully immunised or who was in the locations at the times listed below to be alert for symptoms over the next few weeks and to see a doctor if they become ill.

-Professor Phillips said it is crucial that anyone who believes they have the symptoms of measles to contact their doctor prior to visiting.
+Professor Phillips said it is imperative that anyone who believes they have the symptoms of measles to contact their doctor prior to visiting.

-Today’s cases take the total number of confirmed cases in South Australia this year to 10, compared to four cases for all of 2015.
+This is the fifth confirmed case of measles this year in South Australia, compared to four cases for all of 2015.

 For more information, see measles, including symptoms, treatment and prevention.